 The newest Engage hub, based from Bletchley rugby club in Milton Keynes, has been described as life changing for a young person who has been enrolled since it opened at Easter.

 The hub is the fifth Engage hub to open which supports young people who are disengaged from mainstream education.
 The provision is open throughout the week and helps young people to see the positives in everyday life through a number of activities, workshops and support from specially trained Foundation staff.

 The hub has been opened as an extension of the Foundation’s Milton Keynes Hub, based from Top Jump, to offer further support to young people in the city.
-It is the first to be working exclusively with the NHS and has been supported by two grants from the Clinical Commissioning Groups and the CAMHS Community Mental Health team.
+It is the first to be working exclusively with the NHS and has been supported by three grants from the Clinical Commissioning Groups, CAMHS Community Mental Health team and the Milton Keynes Community Foundation.
 The grants ensure the Foundation can provide placement for young people who access their services and are either at risk of admission into a tier 4 unit (CCG grant) or young people who require further help with their overall mental health and creating a positive pathway for the future (CAMHS grant).
 The hub currently supports a maximum of six young people per day which is due to be increased to nine in September 2022.

 “Engage transformed Alex* from being a young person at high risk of suicide who felt there was no other way out, into a young person who is not only able to cope but also has aspirations for his future which is a protective factor in mental health”Sarah Jackson, Transforming Care Keyworker Practitioner